 and is therefore closed under the Lie bracket. \end{definition}

-As proved in \cite{Gro58}, the set of the \textit{first-order locally trivial deformations of a pair} $(X, D)$ (i.e., families of locally trivial deformations over the space $\operatorname{Spec} \mathbb{C}[\epsilon]/(\epsilon^2)$) is the finite-dimensional space $H^1(X, T_X(-\log D))$.
-Furthermore, the \textit{obstructions} for the locally trivial deformations lie in $H^2(X, T_X(-\log D))$.
+As is well-known (cf. \cite{Gro58}), the set of the \textit{first-order locally trivial deformations of a pair} $(X, D)$ (i.e., families of locally trivial deformations over the space $\operatorname{Spec} \mathbb{C}[\epsilon]/(\epsilon^2)$) is the finite-dimensional space $H^1(X, T_X^1(-\log D))$.
+Furthermore, the \textit{obstructions} for locally trivial deformations lie in $H^2(X, T_X^1(-\log D))$.
 In the usual way, one has a \textit{Kodaira--Spencer map}